 Neurologically you CANNOT change thoughts in order to influence emotional responses.
-Suggesting that it is possible is similar to saying that you can lose weight by telling your body to lose weight.
+Suggesting that it is possible is similar to saying that you can lose weight or get fit through thought.
 It's utter nonsense.

 Just going to the sessions and practising what you are told to do WILL reinforce your anxiety, phobias, obsessions and compulsions.
 The advice provided in this type of therapy is monumentally counter-productive and damaging to the recovery process.
 At best it will hold you in anxiety.
 At worst, it will increase your anxiety.
 Avoid any process that involves the word 'cognitive'... in fact, if you suffer from anxiety, avoid 'talking therapies' altogether.

 As stated above.
 The very last thing your mind needs is to talk about how you feel.
 The neurology created by doing so is based on "I am talking about it, therefore I must maintain it".
-Reassurance may feel 'nice' but it is massively counter-productive and will prevent or damage recovery.
+Reassurance may feel 'nice' but it is massively counter-productive and will prevent or damage recovery... it plays directly into the hands of anxious 'safety seeking' compulsions.
 Avoid any therapy that is analytical or involves exercise like rating your anxiety or exposure therapy.

 Hypnosis cannot reach the neurology responsible for creating emotional responses and modify them to correct your anxiety disorder.

 It is a physical impossibility.
 Believing that hypnosis can cure you is assuming the exact same incorrect science that would tell you that hypnosis can increase your height, improve your intellect or make a amputated limb regrow... it is scientific nonsense.